Buehler dominates Padres again in Dodgers’ 9-0 victory

-SAN DIEGO (AP) — Walker Buehler dominated the San Diego Padres again, striking out 11 and allowing only four hits in six innings, and Joc Pederson homered to lead the NL West-leading Los Angeles Dodgers to a 9-0 victory Tuesday night.
+SAN DIEGO (AP) — Walker Buehler had another dominating performance against the San Diego Padres, and catcher Russell Martin looked good on the mound, too.

+Buehler struck out 11 and allowed only four hits in six innings, and Joc Pederson homered to lead the NL West-leading Los Angeles Dodgers to a 9-0 victory Tuesday night.

+It was such a laugher that Padres rookie infielder Ty France pitched the top of the ninth, allowing A.J.
+Pollock’s solo homer, and then Martin mopped up for the Dodgers, allowing only a double to keep his ERA at 0.00 in four career appearances.

+“He’s pretty good.
+He’s got some spin rate.
+You guys should check his numbers,” Buehler joked.

 Buehler (11-3) was strong from the start, walking just two and allowing only three baserunners to reach scoring position.
 He improved to 4-0 with a 0.64 ERA in four career appearances against San Diego in two seasons.
 He and three relievers combined to no-hit the Padres on May 4, 2018, in Monterrey, Mexico.